DanielDaCosta/database-connection/README.md

 Python script for connecting and executing queries into a **Postgres** database.

 # Prerequisites
-Set-up your Database credentials into Parameter Store/AWS System Manager.
+Set-up your Database credentials into **Parameter Store/AWS System Manager**.

 Install `psycopg2`: `pip install psycopg2-binary`.